frabnet/NetPrinterInstall/README.md

 #### 1. Download printer driver

 - Download the "inf driver" for your printer.
 Usually it's smaller than others and it's named *no installer*, *Add Printer Wizard Driver*, or similar.
-- Extract the driver in the same folder of this script.
+- Extract the driver in a subfolder of the script folder.

 #### 2. Discover driver_inf and driver_name